apache/flink/docs/content.zh/docs/connectors/table/hive/hive_read_write.md

 Multi-thread is used to split hive's partitions.
 You can use `table.exec.hive.load-partition-splits.thread-num` to configure the thread number.
 The default value is 3 and the configured value should be bigger than 0.

+### Read bucketed table

+By default, for Hive bucketed table, all the data files belonged to same bucket will be read by same reader.
+The default behavior will limit source parallelism when reading Hive bucketed table for the maximum parallelism is up to the number of buckets .
+You can use to disable the default behavior by setting `table.exec.hive.bucketing.enabled` to `false`, which means the data files can be read by any reader.

 ## Temporal Table Join

 You can use a Hive table as a temporal table, and then a stream can correlate the Hive table by temporal join.